togwand/nixos/README.md

    * treefmt-nix -> Allows for an easy and informative formatting of any language in the flake

 TODO:
-1. stale
+1. nixos-installer
-2. modules
+2. shell-manager
-3. environments
+3. stale
-4. shell-manager
+4. modules
+5. environments

 ## Environments
 NixOS configurations including system options, submodules, packages and variables

 TODO:
 1. Make a comfy iso environment
+2. Make a server environment

 #### minimal_iso
 tty + nixos-installer configuration for a fast and easy installation